nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, relevant to nanoflu's context.

-### Expanded Definition and Usage\nNanoflu represents a significant advancement in the approach to influenza management and treatment, leveraging the precision and innovative capabilities of nanotechnology to enhance vaccine responses, improve diagnostic accuracy, and offer new therapeutic pathways.
+### Expanded Definition and Usage:
+Nanoflu represents a significant advancement in the approach to influenza management and treatment, leveraging the precision and innovative capabilities of nanotechnology to enhance vaccine responses, improve diagnostic accuracy, and offer new therapeutic pathways.
 The integration of nano-syringes for targeted vaccine delivery, viral nanoparticles for immune response stimulation, and nanosensors for real-time infection monitoring exemplifies the potential of nanotechnology to transform traditional influenza care.
 This term is increasingly relevant as global health strategies evolve to include more sophisticated technological solutions for controlling and preventing viral infections.